You are here

 The Wholesale Code is applicable to wholesalers, including manufacturers, wholesalers, manufacturer's agents, importers and distributors who store and/or supply wholesale prescription and pharmacy medicines.

 No. Vape shops are currently not legally allowed to sell liquid nicotine and the final decision does not change this.
-This is because prescription medicines can only be supplied by pharmacies dispensing a doctor’s prescription.
+This is because prescription medicines can only be supplied by pharmacies with a valid medical prescription.
 Vape shops can still sell non-nicotine containing vaping liquids and vaping equipment.

 The usual prescription medicines registration process apply.
 A submission to register a prescription medicine consists of: